MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/06-dataproducts.md

 ![Visualization Resource Group](../images/visualizationrg.png)

+>[!NOTE]
->[!NOTE] Licensing costs might mean that is it more economical to deploy 3rd party products such Spotfire and Tableau into the Data Hub and for the products to reach across into the Data Landing Zone to pull data back.
+>Licensing costs might mean that is it more economical to deploy 3rd party products such Spotfire and Tableau into the Data Management Subscription and for the products to reach across into the Data Landing Zone to pull data back.

 Whilst an initial Reporting and Visualization Resource Group would be deployed for a new Data Landing Zone, Data Products might require their own Reporting and Visualization Resource Group due to security boundary or a requirement to cross charge the Domain for usage.
 However, it is important to remember that using Azure Active Directory Passthrough authentication from services such as Power BI and Azure Analysis Services often reduces the need for a separated security boundary.